tobor88/CybereasonAPI/README.md

 Set-CybereasonReputations -Server 'aaaaaaaa.cybereason.net' -Port '8443' -File 'C:\Users\Enemy\badFile.exe','C:\Users\Enemy\persistence.exe' -Modify blacklist -Action Add -PreventExecution true -Verbose
 ```

+__Get Threat Intel__: <br>
-__Get-CybereasonThreatIntel__: This cmdlet is used to communicate with every link under the "Get Threat Intel" section of the API documentation.
+This cmdlet is used to communicate with every link under the "Get Threat Intel" section of the API documentation.
-It can perform the following actions.
+__Get-CybereasonThreatIntel__ can perform the following actions.
  - Get a file reputation
  - Get reputation for a domain
  - Get reputation for an IP address